Ninoy Aquino Int’l Airport, also commonly known as Manila International Airport, serves Manila and the surrounding areas.

 Manila Airport Terminals

 The airport has 4 terminals, each with its own separate building.
-It’s important to be aware of which terminal you will land in or depart from, as the roads around the airport tend to very busy.
+It’s important to be aware of which terminal you will land in or depart from, as the roads around the airport tend to be very busy.
 If you go to the wrong terminal, you’ll end up losing some time.

 Terminal 1: This terminal services international flights from different airlines such as Thai Airways, Qatar Airways, Emirates and others.